MF-Jiang/Sports-Analytics-Symposium-CSAS-/README.md

 # Modeling Baseball Pitching and Batting Dynamics: From Linear Regression to Intelligent Agent Simulation
 ## Exploring Performance Prediction and Strategy Simulation Using Statistical and Cognitive Frameworks

+Because of the zip size limit, we can't submit data files.
+I would like you to place the dataset `statcast_pitch_swing_data_20240402_20241030_with_arm_angle2.csv` provided by the contest in the data folder.
+And run the script one by one in numerical order, those data files not submitted will be generated gradually during the run.
+Some scripts will consume a long time to run, for the three model training scripts, if you don't want to run them again, I provide the `ipynb` file, you can view the training effect directly.
+Also, I would like you to arrange the folder inside the folder as shown in the picture or in `Github`, so that you can solve the problem of reading the path of some files.

+---

+## Introduction to Scripting
+1. `00_CSAS_Data.ipynb`
+2. `01_data_clearing.py` read `./data/statcast_pitch_swing_data_20240402_20241030_with_arm_angle2.csv` and removed obsolete or invalid features.
+3. `02_data_split.py` tried to split the dataset into `./data/batter_data` and `./data/pitcher_data` based on `batter` and `pitcher`.
+4. `./agent/batter_agent.py` and `./agent/pitcher_agent.py` are two agent class scripts that record the player level summarized through the player's historical data, as well as the player level performance when dealing with specific opponents.
+5. `03_generate_pitcher_agent.py` and `07_generate_batter_agent.py` created the needed agents and fill in their information based on the presence of players in the dataset.
+Save the new dataset to `./data/pitcher_prediction_dataset/pitcher_prediction_dataset.csv` and `./data/batter_prediction_dataset/batter_prediction_dataset.csv`.
+6. `04_pitcher_prediction_data_preprocessing.py` and `08_batter_prediction_data_preprocessing.py` hot-encoded the non-numeric elements in the dataset and assign values in order of frequency of occurrence.
+And the datasets were saved `./data/pitcher_prediction_dataset/pitcher_prediction_dataset_V3.csv` and `./data/batter_prediction_dataset/batter_prediction_dataset_V3.csv`.
+7. `05_pitcher_multi_memory.py` and `09_batter_multi_memory.py` added data to the agent about the type of pitch or shot and its effect in the previous rounds to achieve the effect of adding a "memory".
+And saved data to `./data/pitcher_prediction_dataset/pitcher_prediction_dataset_V4.csv` and `./data/batter_prediction_dataset/batter_prediction_dataset_V4.csv`.
+8. `06_pithcer_agent_model_training.py` and `10_batter_agent_model_training.py` used GridCV to find the best dimension and parameters for the prediction model.
+We tried to train Catboost model and MLP model and saved the best model in `model` folder.
+And more training details showed in `06_pithcer_agent_model_training.ipynb` and `10_batter_agent_model_training.ipynb`.
+9. `11_event_prediction_dataset.py` collate and select features for event/des prediction and save the dataset to `./data/event_prediction_dataset/event_prediction_dataset_V3.csv`
+10. `12_event_batter_memory.py` added the relevant confidence of previous rounds to the agents involved in this part of the prediction work, to achieve the effect of simulating 'memory'.
+Save the dataset to `./data/event_prediction_dataset/event_prediction_dataset_V4.csv`
+11. `13_event_prediction_model_training.py` used GridCV to find the best dimensions and parameters for training the model.
+And we saved best model in `model` folder.

 ---
 ## BDI Model: Belief-Desire-Intention Framework

 The **Belief-Desire-Intention (BDI) Model** is a theoretical framework in artificial intelligence and cognitive science, designed to describe the decision-making and behavior processes of rational agents.
 It is particularly suitable for multi-agent systems (MAS), enabling the development of intelligent systems that simulate human behavior.